erikallin/cucitrace/rejsekort/Task 2/Task 2.1.0.md

 Question Task 2.1.0:
 --------------------

-Mads is travelling from Sydhavn station and his travel card has a balance of 100.
+Jennifer inserts her credit card at a kiosk at Norreport St.
-Mads gets off at Norreport station and checks-out his travel card.
+The kiosk reads the credit card number and verifies if the credit card is valid.

--> What is the remaining balance in the travel card after Mads checks-out?
+-> What are the conditions for Jennifer's credit card to be considered as a valid one?

 -> Once you have the answer please open "Task 2.1.1.md"